peterhinch/micropython-epaper/README.md

 Black = True. x0, y0 are the coodinates of the centre, r is the radius.
 ``fillcircle()`` Draw a filled circle.
 Arguments ``x0, y0, r, black``.
 Defaults: Black = True
 ``load_xbm()`` Load an image formatted as an XBM file.
-Arguments ``sourcefile, x0, y0``: Path to the XBM file followed by coordinates (default 0, 0).
+Arguments ``sourcefile, x0, y0``: Path to the XBM file followed by coordinates defaultig to 0, 0.
 ``locate()`` This sets the pixel location of the text cursor.
 Arguments ``x, y``.
 ``puts()`` Write a text string to the buffer.
 Argument ``s``, the string to display.
-This must be called from a ``with`` block that defines the font.
-For example
+This must be called from a ``with`` block that defines the font; text will be rendered to the pixel location of the text cursor.
+Newline characters and line wrapping are supported.
+Example usage:

 ```python```
 with a.font('/sd/LiberationSerif-Regular45x44'):